oererenn/moviest/README.md

 # moviest
-A movie tracker project using microservices architecture and Go
+A movie tracker project using microservices architecture